Do You Know How to Check Credit Reports for Your Business?

 Make sure vendors are reporting your payments.
 Always pay your bills on time.
 Pay them in full.
 Don’t close positive accounts.
 Try to avoid derogatories like liens.

 All these reports are expensive!
-You could spend HUNDREDS of dollars trying to keep up with reports from all three big business CRAs.
+You could spend HUNDREDS of dollars trying to keep up with reports from the business CRAs.

-But did you know that you can get business credit monitoring for all three big business CRAs, and all in one place—for less?
-Credit Suite offers monitoring through its Business Finance Suite (through Nav).
+But did you know that you can get business credit tracking for all three big business CRAs, and all in one place—for less?
+Credit Suite offers this through our Business Finance Suite.
 See what credit issuers and lenders see.
 So you can improve your scores and get the business credit and funding you need.

 Check Credit Reports for Your Business: Takeaways

 In general, the most important parts of any business credit report include:

 - Scores or graphs denoting risks of failure or nonpayment